AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 sudo apt-get install && sudo apt-get upgrade
 ```

 It should update your Linux system.
 Isn't cool ?
 You'd never miss any update with such a bad ass interactive interface.
-I litterally prompt this command every signle day, and it still blowing my mind.
+I literally prompt this command every signle day, and it still blowing my mind.

 #### Terminal and Python Shell

-Now regardless of your Operating Sytem, you can run **Python** directly in your Terminal using the following command.
+Now regardless of your Operating System, you can run **Python** directly in your Terminal using the following command.

 ```python
 python3